An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Introduction

-We focus on the scenario where large amounts of survival data arrive in streams and inferences need to be updated in an online fashion.
-Our approach is an application of the divide-and-conquer and online updating strategies \citep{lin2011,schifano2016} to the big survival data setting.
-The data is assumed to arrive sequentially in blocks, each of which is well within the memory limit of the computing power.
-The test statistic is an appropriately aggregated version of the standard test statistic of \cite{grambsch1994} computed from each block.
-This method is computationally efficient, requiring only minimal storage of a few summaries of the past data in the stream.
-It is different, however, from the full data test statistic, in that each block has its own maximum partial likelihood estimates of the regression coefficients.
-To give more recent data blocks more weight in model diagnosis, the statistics can be adapted to be based on data in a moving window of certain size, which may be more useful in detecting local deviations from the null hypothesis.
-A byproduct of our method is a cumulatively updated estimating equation (CUEE) estimator for the regression coefficients if the proportional hazards assumption is not rejected.
+In this work, we propose a method to test the PH assumption in the online updating setting, which does not require storage or access to the historical data.
+Our approach is an application of the divide-and-conquer and online updating strategies \citep{lin2011,schifano2016} to the streaming survival data setting.
+The data is assumed to arrive sequentially in blocks, an the test statistic is an appropriately aggregated version of the standard test statistic of \cite{grambsch1994} computed from each block. blocks.
+The statistics can be adapted to be based on data in a moving window of certain size, which may be more useful in detecting local deviations from the null hypothesis.
+A byproduct of our method is a cumulatively updated estimating equation (CUEE) estimator for the regression coefficients if the PH assumption is not rejected.

-When the null hypothesis of proportional hazards is true, our test statistic is shown to have the same asymptotic distribution as the true (full data) statistic under certain regularity conditions.
-In simulation studies, the proposed test holds its size under the null hypothesis, and has comparable or higher power than the full data statistic when violations occur.
-The method was applied to analyze survival time of the lymphoma cancer patients in the Surveillance, Epidemiology, and End Results Program (SEER).
-The CUEE estimator was very close to the estimator based on the entire dataset, and the online updated test statistics closely approximated those based on the entire dataset up to each accumulation point.
-Interestingly, while the changes in parameters were not captured by using the standard (full data) test of \cite{grambsch1994}, they were promptly identified by our online updating cumulative statistic.
+When the null hypothesis of PH is true, our test statistic is shown to have the same asymptotic distribution as the standard (full data) statistic under certain regularity conditions.
+In simulation studies, under the null hypothesis, the proposed test holds its size and the CUEE estimator closely approximates the estimator based on the full data; when the null hypothesis is not true, the test has comparable or higher power than the standard statistic based on the full data.
+For a dataset that can be loaded into computer memory, our proposed statistic can be computed in significantly less time than the standard statistic.
+Our test can also successfully be used within a reasonable amount of time for big data that cannot (easily) be loaded into memory.
+The method is illustrated by analyzing the survival time of the lymphoma cancer patients in the Surveillance, Epidemiology, and End Results (SEER) Program.
+Interestingly, while the changes in parameters were not captured by using the standard (full data) test of \cite{grambsch1994}, they were promptly identified by our online updated version.